-Alison Spodek Keimowitz Associate Professor of Chemistry
+Alison Spodek Keimowitz Associate Professor and Chair of Chemistry

 Alison Spodek Keimowitz joined the Vassar College Chemistry Department in 2009 after completing a combined teaching and research postdoctoral fellowship at Columbia University.
 She earned her PhD from the Department of Earth and Environmental Sciences of Columbia University in 2006 and had a Fulbright Fellowship in the Microbiology Department at the University of Tel Aviv thereafter.